12.4 Skills Debrief Into Knowledge Readiness

 MeasurementData collectionDid I measure, record, and report accurately?

-Closing procedureComfort and call lightDid I leave the resident safe, comfortable, and able to call for help?
+Closing the procedureComfort and call lightDid I leave the resident safe, comfortable, and able to call for help?

 Test Your Knowledge